hetmanskyi-cloud/AWS/terraform/modules/elasticache/README.md

 - **Parameter Group Management**:
   - Redis parameter group automatically selected based on Redis version.
-  - Uses default AWS-optimized parameters.
+  - Creates a parameter group for compatibility with AWS requirements.
+No custom parameters are defined — default AWS settings are used.

 - **Backup Configuration**:
   - Configurable snapshot retention and backup window.